Beee4life/acf-city-selector/README.md

 ![Screenshot ACF City Selector](https://beee4life.github.com/beee4life.github.io/images/screenshot-acf-city-selector.png)

 It creates a new `field type` for you to choose when you're creating an ACF Field Group.
-If you click '+ add field' in a Field Group, you will find a new option (category: "Choice") to choose called `City Selector`.

-* Add the field.
-* Select whether to show labels above the input fields (default = yes).
-* Save/publish the Field Group.

 <a name="impact"></a>
 ### Impact